California residents, please see our California Privacy Notice at Collection, and California & Other U.S. State Privacy Rights sections.

 - Communications with Zoom: Information about your communications with Zoom, including relating to support questions, your account, and other inquiries.

 - Information from Partners: Zoom obtains information about account owners and their users from third-party companies, such as market data enrichment services, including information about an account owner’s company size or industry, contact information, or activity of certain enterprise domains.
-Zoom may also obtain information from third-party advertising partners who deliver ads displayed on Zoom Products, such as whether you clicked on an ad they showed you.
+Zoom may also obtain information from third-party advertising partners who deliver ads displayed on Zoom products and services, such as whether you clicked on an ad they showed you.

 Zoom provides personal data to third parties only with consent or in one of the following circumstances (subject to your prior consent where required under applicable law):